About

 Richard Holmes

-Before founding inara, Richard led multi-unit retail operations, overseeing teams, financial performance, and operational controls across multiple locations.
-That experience directly informs inara’s emphasis on accountability, system design, and behavioral risk management.
+Before founding inara, Richard led multi-unit retail operations, overseeing teams, financial performance, and operational systems across multiple locations.
+That experience directly informs inara’s emphasis on accountability, system design, and operational reliability.

 He built inara around a simple principle.
 Communities do not lack the will to save.
 They lack structure. inara exists to provide that structure at scale.